nickkuijpers/laravel-custom-post-manager/README.md

 * Translations, now you need to hardcode the language
 * Dynamically manipulate the table headers of the list overview by the config file
 * Adding post meta fields into the overview list page
+* Possibility to add validation rules into the config for custom fields
 * Pagination
 * New package for Media management with interface so custom fields can keep that as default